是 Shì: What You Need to Know About the Chinese “To Be” Verb

 那是不是沙发？(nà shì bú shì shā fā. — Is that a sofa?)

-However, the phrase 是不是 (shì bú shì) can also be added on to the end of a sentence to confirm something you think is true.
-For example, if you’re pretty sure someone is from Taiwan, you can confirm by asking:
+The phrase 是不是 (shì bú shì) can also be added on to the end of a sentence to confirm something you think is true.

 你是台湾人，是不是？(nǐ shì Táiwān rén, shì bú shì. — You’re Taiwanese, aren’t you?)